-0% Interest Auto Loans Available Scam
+The Zero Percent Interest Loans Available Car Dealer Scam

-Dealers use the 0% interest advertising scam to get potential car buyers hyped up and interested in buying a new car.
+Dealers use the 0% interest advertising scam to get potential car buyers excited and interested in buying a new car.

-Definition of the 0% Interest Scam
+What is the 0% Interest Scam?

 How the Low Interest Advertising Scam Works